-- i.e. underlined, is used for summative assessments at the level specified in the 'x', programme-level learning outcomes - ʻx' for summative assessments at lower performance levels - 'fx' for formative evaluations at lower performance levels
+- $\dot{x}$ , i.e. underlined, is used for summative assessments at the level specified in the programme-level learning outcomes - 'x' for summative assessments at lower performance levels - 'fx' for formative2 evaluations at lower performance levels

-In parallel with the curriculum, the assessment programme (Appendix 2) offers a balanced, wellstructured overview of modes of assessment and exam periods.
+In parallel with the curriculum, the assessment programme (Appendix 2) offers a balanced, well-structured overview of modes of assessment and exam periods.

-Safeguarding of assessment quality by the Board of Examiners 5 /
+5 / Safeguarding of assessment quality by the Board of Examiners a.
+Safeguarding of assessment quality at degree programme level